ChibiOS/ChibiOS/readme.txt

 - HAL: Added a new interface for range-finder devices (used by EX).
 - HAL: Added mcuconf.h updater tool for STM32F407 (backported to 19.1.1).
 - NIL: Integrated NIL 4.0.
+- FIX: Fixed wrong clock disable check in STM32 DACv1 driver (bug #1050)
+       (backported to 19.1.4)(backported to 18.2.3).
 - FIX: Fixed clock tree differences in STM32F4 family (bug #1049) (backported to 19.1.4)(backported to 18.2.3).
 - FIX: Fixed wrong debug check in STM32 I2Cv1 driver (bug #1048)